 Pg 1

 This probably needs to also be split into four illustrations on one page.
+Let’s try and do this with one scene setting image

 Dave is in his late 50’s.
 He wears a yellow high visibility jacket, white hardhat, black cargo trousers and heavy duty work boots.
 He has white hair and a white beard.
 He is tall, and stocky with a beer belly showing underneath his clothes.